pingcap/docs-cn/system-tables/system-table-metrics-schema.md

 Field description:

-* `TABLE_NAME`: Corresponds to the table name in the metrics schema.
+* `TABLE_NAME`: Corresponds to the table name in `metrics_schema` .
 In this example, the table name is `tidb_query_duration`.
-* `PROMQL`: The working principle of the monitoring table is to map SQL statements to `PromQL` and convert Prometheus results into SQL query results.
+* `PROMQL`: The working principle of the monitoring table is to first map SQL statements to `PromQL`, then to request data from Prometheus, and to convert Prometheus results into SQL query results.
 This field is the expression template of `PromQL`.
-When getting the data of the monitoring table, the query conditions are used to rewrite the variables in this template to generate the final query expression.
+When you query the data of the monitoring table, the query conditions are used to rewrite the variables in this template to generate the final query expression.
 * `LABELS`: The label for the monitoring item. `tidb_query_duration` has two labels: `instance` and `sql_type`.
 * `QUANTILE`: The percentile.
 For monitoring data of the histogram type, a default percentile is specified.
 If the value of this field is `0`, it means that the monitoring item corresponding to the monitoring table is not a histogram.
 * `COMMENT`: Explanations for the monitoring table.
 You can see that the `tidb_query_duration` table is used to query the percentile time of the TiDB query execution, such as the query time of P999/P99/P90.
 The unit is second.